-- Each rider is classified according to age on the day of the event.
+- Each rider is classified according to their age as of December 31st, the year of the event.

 - Equipment: Bicycles cannot have handlebar extensions or additions that mount anywhere EXCEPT the end of the handlebar (ie., bar ends on standard MTB handlebars are acceptable) in other words, NO AEROBARS!

 - Riders must respect the directions of all course marshals at all times.
 If you’re told to stop by a course marshal, moto official, uniformed officer or otherwise, YOU MUST STOP!

 - All riders must attend the “riders’ meeting” held at the staging area 15 minutes prior to the event.

 - The responsibility of keeping on the prescribed course rests with the rider.
 A rider may not leave the prescribed course unless ordered to do so by public authorities or a ride official.

 - Shortcutting and/or cutting trail switchbacks or course is not permitted and may result in disqualification.
 A rider is required to stay on the designated route.
 It is the rider’s responsibility to know the designated ride route.
 Lack of tape or barriers will not constitute an excuse for cutting the course.